 Final Thoughts for the Encrypt.me Review

-Some really thoughtful pricing models, and we are sure the application works well.
-Good if you want to protect your identity, but for most of the activities a lot of people would use VPN for like Kodi, P2P and anonymised browsing.
+Some really thoughtful pricing models and we are sure the application works well.
+Good if you want to protect your identity, but for most of the activities, a lot of people would use VPN like Kodi, P2P, and anonymized browsing.
 There are better VPN providers out there which are cheaper and keep your data completely anonymous.